f4b4/VisualGraph/README.md

 ### oggl

-Library for displaying OGDF graphs with OpenGL.
+Library for displaying very big OGDF graphs with OpenGL, it does render 1,000,000 nodes smoothly.

 ### oggl-test